The minister was invited by EU foreign affairs chief Kaja Kallas and EU Commissioner for the Mediterraneran Dubravka Šuica.

-It will take place as the EU’s foreign affairs chief Kaja Kallas announced Thursday that after an ‘’intense and contructive’’ dialogue with Israeli Foreign Minister Gideon Sa’ar, they reached an agreement on ‘’significant steps’’ to improve the humanitarian situation in the Gaza Strip.
+The Brussels meeting will take place as Kallas announced Thursday that after an ‘’intense and contructive’’ dialogue with Israeli Foreign Minister Gideon Sa’ar, they reached an agreement on ‘’significant steps’’ to improve the humanitarian situation in the Gaza Strip.

 The question is now whether the 27 EU Foreign Ministers will continue on Tuesday their discussion regarding options prepared by the EU External Service for measures against Israel in lightn of a review of Article 2 of the EU-Israel Association Agreement which deals with human rights.

-Israeli Foreign Minister Gideon Sa’ar is to attend a meeting of the EU Southern Neighbourhood Partnership in Brussels on Monday, one a day before EU Foreign Ministers will be meeting to discuss eventual measures against Israel over the Gaza war.
+Israeli Foreign Minister Gideon Sa’ar is to attend a meeting of the EU Southern Neighbourhood Partnership in Brussels on Monday, one day before EU Foreign Ministers will be meeting to discuss eventual measures against Israel over the Gaza war.

 The EU Southern Neighbourhood partnership derives from the 1995 Barcelona Declaration which committed to turn the Mediterranean into “an area of dialogue, exchange and cooperation, guaranteeing peace, stability and prosperity”, according to an official Commission document.